MWatty/Peaches-n-Green/README.md

 Peaches & Green is a vegetarian recipe website with the aim of inspiring a bit more creativity when it comes to vegetarian cooking in the home.
-This website will appeal to all home cooks and particularly those that are curious and usure about where to begin when it comes to vegetarian cooking.
+This website will appeal to all home cooks and particularly those that are curious and unsure about where to begin when it comes to vegetarian cooking.
 Simple, easy, everday vegetarian cooking for vegetarians and the vegetarian curious.

 ## Demo